Nighty-cpu/Daily_message_in_chat/README.md

 **Important:**
 Stable internet + working VPN (if Telegram requires VPN in your region) must be active.
 Otherwise authorization will fail and the script won’t run.

+### Additional Files in the Project

+- `day_counter.txt`
+  Day / send counter file (used to track the number of days or messages sent).

+- `my_account_session.session`
+  This is the session file that is created on the first run of the script.
+  On first launch, you will need to enter the authorization code that arrives in Telegram.
+  After successful authorization, the script will run automatically without needing the code again.
+  **This is important!** The script will not work until you complete the initial authorization once.

+- `start.bat`
+  Simple batch file for launching the script.
+  It can be skipped — just specify the correct paths in Task Scheduler.

+- `run-hidden.vbs`
+  VBS script that launches the Python script hidden (without showing any console window).
+  It is optional, but using it ensures no console window appears at all.

+- `run-once-today.ps1`
+  Main PowerShell control script with launch conditions.
+  It creates a flag file to prevent sending the same message multiple times in one day.
+  It also prevents the main script from running if the current time on your PC is between 00:00 and 06:59 (night hours).